-5. Leases
+4. Leases

-The Company's leases primarily consist of operating leases for office space globally.
-These leases expire on various dates through 2039, some of which include options to extend for an additional term and some of which include an option to terminate.
-The Company maintains letters of credit (see Note 6), bank guarantees and cash deposits as security for leases.
+The Company's leases consist of operating leases for office space in Australia, United Kingdom and Germany.
+These leases expire on various dates through 2031, some of which include options to extend for an additional term and some of which include an option to terminate.
+The Company maintains bank guarantees of \$305 and cash deposits of \$106 as security for leases.
+Cash deposits for leases are reported in Deposits in the consolidated balance sheet.
+The Company' office space lease in Dubai is accounted for as a short-term lease and accordingly, is not recorded on the consolidated balance sheet.